A Systematic Evaluation of Co-folding Model Representations for Small-Molecule Learning: Details in SynFlowNet-Boltz

 \subsection{Intermediate State Distillation}

-We further conduct an ablation study that extends representation alignment-based distillation from generated molecules to intermediate molecules produced by the policy before generation, for example, the intermediate molecular representations shown in \Cref{fig:synflownet_pipeline}.
-To be specific, we consider alignment loss $\mathcal{L}^{\text{inter.}}_{\text{align.}}$ described in \Cref{appx:structure_guide}.
-We report the results in \Cref{fig:distill_compare}.
-Here, one can observe that distillation to intermediate molecules yields consistent improvements, indicating that the benefits of representation alignment are robust to algorithmic design choice.
+We further conduct an ablation study that extends representation alignment-based distillation from generated molecules to intermediate molecules produced by the policy before generation.
+Specifically, we consider the following alignment loss: